 Ways to encourage calm behaviour in a dog

 If you already have a dog and find that they are not calm at all, it is possible to change the status quo.
-Do not just write it off as down to their breed or the fact that you think them impossible to train.
+Do not just write it off as down to their breed or that you think them impossible to train.
 There are several ways you can encourage calm behaviour in any dog, which you may find helpful.

-You can do the same with rewarding calm behaviour.
+You can do the same when it comes to rewarding calm behaviour.
 If your dog does not jump up when you walk in the door or does not bark at the postman, reward them.

 Once you have done a little bit of positive reinforcement training with your dog, do not stop there, you need to keep going.
 While some dogs pick things up very quickly, others do not and may take some time to get to grips with what you believe to be acceptable behaviour.